 Studies surrounding Rhodiola rosea for athletic performance are extremely limiting, with weak results.

 A 2007 study challenged health claims implying that rhodiola supplements enhance physical performance by improving adenosine triphosphate (ATP) turnover.
 Twelve resistance-trained men took 1,500 mg a day for three days before an exercise test against a placebo group.
 Results showed no significant differences between groups for measures of ATP kinetics and exhaustion.

-A double-blind, placebo-controlled, randomized study tested rhodiola rosea extract and its impact on athletic performance.
-After one dose of rhodiola rosea, participants showed a slight increase in time to exhaustion.
+A double-blind, placebo-controlled, randomized study tested Rhodiola rosea extract and its impact on athletic performance.
+After one dose of Rhodiola rosea, participants showed a slight increase in time to exhaustion.
 They did not show increased signs of strength or reaction time when compared to the placebo.
-When participants took the supplement for four weeks — results showed no improvement to physical performance measures.
+When participants took the supplement for four weeks — the results showed no improvement to physical performance measures.

 Rhodiola Rosea For Fatigue